Other / mixed grade configuration · Houston, TX

 What is the racial and ethnic makeup of Energized for Excellence Academy Ecc?

-The largest demographic group at Energized for Excellence Academy Ecc is Hispanic or Latino at 74.5%.
-The school serves a diverse student body in HOUSTON, TX.
+The largest demographic group at Energized for Excellence Academy Ecc is Hispanic or Latino at 74.5% of enrollment, in Houston, TX.

 What is the Resource Investment Index for Energized for Excellence Academy Ecc?

-Energized for Excellence Academy Ecc has a Resource Investment Index of 15/100 (F) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Energized for Excellence Academy Ecc has a Resource Investment Index of 15/100 (lower reported resources relative to schools nationally) based on 2 factors: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page